A Cup of Tea and Cake’s Maple Marshmallows

 Method

-1. First of all, get prepared: split and scrape your vanilla bean, then grease the 9 x 13 inch baking tin using salted butter.
+- Prepare by splitting and scraping the vanilla bean, then grease the 9 x 13 inch baking tin with salted butter.

-3. Butter your dough scraper or rubber spatula with butter, then set everything aside for later.
+- Butter your dough scraper or rubber spatula and set aside.

-4. Pour 167 ml of water and all the gelatin into a metal bowl.
-Stir together so the water will be evenly absorbed by the gelatin, then set it aside.
-N.B.
-The gelatin will soak it up and set, like a jelly.
-Don’t worry, we’ll melt it with the hot sugar and then whisk it together again!
+- Pour 167 ml water and all the gelatin into a metal bowl.
+Stir so the water is absorbed evenly by the gelatin, then set it aside.
+The gelatin will set like jelly but will be melted later with the hot sugar syrup.

-8. Turn on your electric whisk to its lowest setting.
-Be really careful to stand back from your bowl to avoid getting splashed with hot sugar.
-Whisk for one minute before increasing the speed.
+- Turn on the electric whisk to its lowest speed, whisking carefully from a distance to avoid splashes.
+Whisk for one minute then gradually increase the speed.

 Making homemade marshmallows might seem like a lot of effort, but if you’ve never tried it, you’re missing out.
 They’re fluffier, more delicious and toast up a treat.
 Plus, they’re ideal for gifting at this time of year – and with this recipe yielding around 36-40 marshmallows, there are endless possibilities.